ps4boot/ps4-linux-payloads/README.md

 **Linux-Payloads** kexec for PlayStation 4.

 The host with precompiled Linux payloads only works with GoldHEN v2.4b18.5/v2.4b18.6 BinLoader.
-Just open the web browser and cache the host—it will also work offline. https://ps4boot.github.io you’ll find Linux payloads for your firmware, along with some extra payloads.
+Just open the web browser and cache the host—it will also work offline too. https://ps4boot.github.io you’ll find Linux payloads for your firmware, along with some extra payloads.
 The rest are already included in GoldHEN.